Scripture Reference: Acts 4:32 through 5:11

 Way to Introduce the Story:

 Share a personal story about a time when you or someone you know told a lie which led to more lies or negative consequences.
+Take care to be age appropriate.
 “Children, today we are going to learn about a time when two people told a lie.”

 We can learn important lessons from the Bible.
-The book of Acts tells about some important things that the first Christians learned.
-This story is about a very serious lesson they learned about telling the truth.
+The book of Acts records a very serious lesson that the earliest Christians learned about telling lies.

 There were many different kinds of people in the church.
 Some were poor and some were rich.
 But everyone shared what they had so that no one would be hungry or not have a place to live.
 One good man, named Joseph, owned a field and had a good idea.
 He sold the field and took all the money he earned to the apostles.
 The apostles shared the money with those who needed it.
 Everyone was happy to share what they had.